-5 Experiment 3: Fill in the Blank
+5. Experiment 3: Fill in the blank

-The previous experiments suggested that human subjects can identify and discriminate adversarial speech from closely matched non-speech.
+The previous experiments suggested that human subjects can identify and discriminate adversarial speech from closely matched nonspeech.
 But this result says little or nothing about subjects' ability to understand the content of that speech.
-Indeed, it is possible that subjects were able to simply distinguish speech and non-speech using the low-level differences between normal and reversed audio clips.
-For example, natural audio has sharp attacks and long decays, which are not present in reversed audio (Irino and Patterson, 1996).
+Indeed, it is possible that subjects were able to simply distinguish speech and nonspeech using the low-level differences between normal and reversed audio clips.
+For example, natural audio tends to have sharp attacks and long decays that are not present in reversed audio (Irino & Patterson, 1996).
 Experiment 3 thus asked whether forced-choice conditions could allow human subjects to display knowledge of the content of adversarial speech, by asking them to identify the next word in an adversarial phrase.

-We took a subset of the speech clips from Experiments 1-2 and simply removed the last word from the phrases (so that, e.g., "It is no use crying over spilled milk" became "It is no use crying over spilled"), and then asked subjects to supply the final word under forced-response conditions.
+We took a subset of the speech clips from Experiments 1 and 2 and simply removed the last word from the phrases (so that, e.g., "It is no use crying over spilled milk" became "It is no use crying over spilled"), and then asked subjects to supply the final word under forced-response conditions.
 If they can do so, this would suggest that subjects can engage in deeper and more contentful processing of adversarial speech, beyond knowing which clips are speech and which are not.

-5.1 Methods
+5.1.
+Methods

-Experiment 3 proceeded in the same way as Experiments 1-2, except as noted below.
+Experiment 3 proceeded in the same way as Experiments 1 and 2, except as noted below.

-5.1.1 Stimuli
+5.1.1.
+Stimuli

 To generate the stimuli, we analyzed performance on the 54 adversarial speech clips from Experiment 2, and selected the 20 phrases with the highest classification accuracy in that experiment.
 Using the same procedure described earlier, we generated new adversarial speech clips from these 20 phrases, shortened by one word.
-For example, "laughter is the best medicine" became "laughter is the best".
+For example, "laughter is the best medicine" became "laughter is the best."
 (See materials archive for the full list of phrases.)
-Importantly, all of these missing "last words" (e.g., "medicine" above) were unique to a given adversarial speech clip, and none of these words were spoken in any of the other adversarial speech clips.
+Importantly, all of these missing "last words" (e.g., "medicine" above) were unique to a given adversarial speech clips.
 These clips served as the experimental stimuli.

-We also generated 3 files containing non-mangled speech using an online text-to-speech system.
+We also generated three files containing nonmangled speech using an online text-to-speech system.
 These commands contained an uncorrupted human voice reciting portions of the alphabet (e.g., "A, B, C, D, E...").
 These were used as catch trials to ensure that subjects were engaged in the task and paying attention.

-5.1.2 Procedure
+5.1.2.
+Procedure

-Subjects were told a modified version of the story from Experiments 1-2:
+Subjects were told a modified version of the story from Experiments 1 and 2: